Frequently Asked Questions (FAQ's)

 No. This is a non-credit program.
 Evaluations are only to assist the student in mastery of skills.

-Can I write the exam on another day?
+Can I write the exam/summative on another day?

-Unfortunately, due to the shortened timeframe for summer school, we cannot alter the schedule.
-All students must write a final examination or complete a culminating activity held on the last two days of the course.
-Exam dates are non-negotiable; please consider these dates when registering.
+Unfortunately, due to the timeframe for summer school, we cannot alter the schedule.
+Any student completing course work at an accelerated pace will still complete their summative evaluations on these dates.
+Summative evaluation dates are non-negotiable; please consider these dates when registering.

 Do I have to write an exam in the credit recovery or accelerated summer school program?